Coat of arms of Czersk: Design

-The current coat of arms of Czersk consists of a Iberian style escutcheon (shield) with square top and rounded base, with the aspect ratio of its height to its width equal 7:6.
+The current coat of arms of Czersk consists of an Iberian style escutcheon (shield) with square top and rounded base, with the aspect ratio of its height to its width equal 7:6.
 The shield is divided horizontally into two fields, a white (silver) on the top, and blue on the bottom.
 On the white field are placed horizontally three spruce trees, while within the blue field are three small white (silver) wavy lines, stylized to look like waves on the water.
 In the centre of the coat of arms, on the boundary of two fields, is placed a black water wheel, and to its right, and its left, are black water dams.

 Flag

 The current flag of Czersk is divided into three horizontal stripes, blue, white and green, with the coat of arms placed in the centre of the white stripe.
 The middle white stripe is twice the size of the other stripe, and has the half of the height of the entire flag.